Heat Pump Installation Services

 What is the average life of a heat pump?

-The average heat pump has a lifespan of 14-16 years, depending on a number of factors, including frequency of use and how well it has been maintained.
+The average heat pump has a lifespan of between 10 to 15 years, depending on a number of factors, including frequency of use and how well it has been maintained.
 If your heat pump is approaching or has passed this age, it may be time to consider a replacement.
 Getting a newer, high-efficiency heat pump can be much more beneficial to your home and even finance itself on energy cost savings only.

 How much does it cost to replace a heat pump?

 Of course, heat pump replacement costs highly depend on the model of your new heat pump.
 There are some cheap models around but that might cost you more in terms of energy.
 On another hand, getting a high-efficiency heat pump will cost you more upfront but will save you energy costs in the long run.
-Overall, you can expect your heat pump replacement to cost between $2500 and $15000 or more.
 When it comes to heat pump installation costs, we know that it can represent a huge investment.
 That’s why HARP Home Services offers financing options as well as promotional offers to help you save on your new heat pump installation.
 Contact us for any additional information.

 What are the best brands of heat pumps?